ClickCease

 The individuals who do not get sleepy from Ambien are more prone to take the medication during the day.
 The euphoric effects can cause these patients to use the medication all day, every day.
 Using any prescription drug for anything other than its intended use is a sign of an addiction.

-Ambien Addiction Help
+Ambien Addiction Treatment Help

 Receiving help for an Ambien addiction can be a life-saving measure.
-After a period of detoxification, a patient can choose to find an in-patient or out-patient program to help treat their addiction.
+After a period of medical detoxification, a patient can choose to find an in-patient or out-patient program to help treat their addiction.
 Prescription drug addiction treatment steps are similar to treatment for other substance abuse.
 After detox, a patient will receive long-term individualized treatment and therapies to deal with the addiction and other underlying emotional issues the patient may have.
 To prevent relapse, it’s important to stay with a program long-term and make sure that a patient is active and engaged in their treatment.

 [colorsection]